 - What are the average food prices in restaurants?

-We usually believe that Japan is expensive, but the truth is that you can find options for every budget; and many attractions that are totally free.
+We usually believe that Japan is expensive.
+But the truth is that you can find options for all types of budgets.
+In addition, there are many attractions that are totally free.

-During the 15 days of my trip, I was in 3 cities in Japan and in one of South Korea, my expenses-without taking into account the accommodation and airfare- were around USD 625.00.
+My trip lasted 15 days.
+I was in 3 cities in Japan and in one in South Korea.
+My expenses (without taking into account lodging and airfare) were approximately USD625.00.

-This includes some costs of transport, food, souvenirs, entrances to temples, museums and miscellaneous expenses (I had to buy bandages, an umbrella… etc.)
+This includes some transportation costs, food, souvenirs, tickets to temples, museums and miscellaneous (such as buying band-aids, umbrellas … etc.)

-Here you see in more detail what I spend for 10 days in Japan.
+Here I give you more detail about what I spent for 10 days in Japan.

 |Accommodation Tokyo||176.26||4 nights in private room- shared residence with the host (AIRBNB)|